ryanspletzer/ryanspletzer.github.io/_posts/2024-04-28-a-no-nonense-guide-to-setting-up-python-environments.md

 You more than likely want to be able to try newer versions than that which comes with the Xcode tools -- for example, the version on my machine is 3.9.6, but the latest version available is 3.12.3.

-One way to get a new version of Python is to install it via homebrew directly, but *you do not have to do it this way* -- instead you can install it via `pyenv` explicitly.
+One way to get a new version of Python is to install it via Homebrew directly, but *you do not have to do it this way* -- instead you can install it via `pyenv` explicitly.

 However, do note that the Python versions available via `pyenv` may lag slightly behind the latest available version